 Exhibit 1, Item 1) Certified under the ENERGY STAR Qualified Homes Program or the ENERGY STAR Multifamily New Construction Program.

-Exhibit 1, Item 7) Provisions of the DOE Zero Energy Ready Home PV-Ready Checklist are Completed.
+Exhibit 1, Item 7) Provisions of the Consolidated Renewable Energy Ready Home (RERH) Checklist are completed.

 DOE recommends but does not require solar thermal water systems.
 See the DOE Zero Energy Ready Home Solar Hot Water-Ready Checklist (Encouraged).

 Section 401.3 A permanent certificate shall be posted on or near the electrical distribution panel that lists types and efficiencies of water heating, heating, and cooling equipment, as well as insulation R values, and window U and SHGC factors.

 Section R101.4.3 (in 2009 and 2012).
 Additions, alterations, renovations, or repairs shall conform to the provisions of this code, without requiring the unaltered portions of the existing building to comply with this code.
 (See code for additional requirements and exceptions.)